simeonlee/scavenge/README.md

 At the age of 23, it finally became important to me to eat healthy.
 But it was Manhattan, no one cooked, and whatever's easy usually = unhealthy.

 I could be pretty happy living on Instagram salads and Instagram green juices, but all the people I followed were scattered around the world.
 I wanted to find places a tad closer to home.
 Like five steps out the door closer.
-And I didn't want to sift through pages of reviews to find solid places to make my decision - **_lazy_** - so I turned to social media with the goal of making decisions easier.
+And I didn't want to sift through pages of Yelp reviews to find solid places - **_lazy_** - so I turned to social media with the goal of making decisions easier.

 [Scavenge][site] accomplishes this by serving up Instagram images automatically related to healthy eating on a map of your neighborhood with no clicking through links required.
 You can also search for any other topic(s) in any location.

 ### What I Used

 Given that Instagram has restricted their API, this app accesses the Twitter API for recent, nearby tweets and pulls image metadata from embedded links.
-The application uses some Node.js and npm and is hosted using Heroku.
+The application uses Node.js and is hosted using Heroku.
 SSL certificate required as Chrome browser recently deprecated geolocation on http (now restricted to https).